franklinv/CalendarAPI/README.md

 # CalendarAPI
-Solution for the Calendar API in .NET Core API
+Solution for the Calendar API using ASP.NET API and Entity Framework